 While a baby from ages 6 or 7 months of age can begin to learn sign, they may not be able to use them until 8 or 9 months at about the age babies begin to understand what they want.
 They may also begin to really use the signs between ages 18 to 24 months- right at the time parents will most want to be able to communicate with their children.

 While a child can learn the letters of the alphabet, at this age you will want to focus most strongly on basic concepts.
-A list of phrases suggested by the APP include airplane, baby, ball, bird, blanket, book, cat, cup, cold, daddy, diaper, dog, done, drink, eat, go, good night, happy, help, hot, hurt, I love you, milk, mommy, more, nap, no, outside, please, sit, sleep, star, thank you, up, water.
+A list of phrases suggested by the APP include airplane, baby, ball, bird, sleep sack blanket, book, cat, cup, cold, daddy, diaper, dog, done, drink, eat, go, good night, happy, help, hot, hurt, I love you, milk, mommy, more, nap, no, outside, please, sit, sleep, star, thank you, up, water.

 Expect that teaching and learning these phrases will take time!
 There should be no rush.